Ross is a leading capital markets, banking and structured finance lawyer.

 Ross advises on a broad range of syndicated and bilateral funding transactions, including asset-backed and other limited recourse structures.
 He has helped develop new markets, including the Kauri Bond market, and advises a range of local and international issuers and arrangers.
 He also advises on structured and vanilla derivatives transactions, documentation and related collateral arrangements.

-Ross is named as a leading lawyer in legal directories IFLR1000 2016, Legal 500 Asia Pacific 2018 and Chambers Asia Pacific 2017.
+Ross is recognised as a Band 1 lawyer in Chambers Asia Pacific 2018, he is named as a leading lawyer by Legal 500 Asia Pacific 2018 and is ranked as Highly Regarded in the capital markets area by IFLR1000 2018.
 He is also listed in the International Who’s Who of Capital Markets Lawyers and is recognised in the Best Lawyers in New Zealand directory for Banking Law, Leveraged Buyouts and Structured Finance Law.

 Ross has advised:

 - registered banks, including BNZ, China Construction Bank (New Zealand) (CCB), Industrial and Commercial Bank of China (ICBC) and Kiwibank on the establishment or updating of New Zealand wholesale and retail-compliant MTN and RCD programmes and on syndicated drawdowns under those programmes